-IA assigns individual Chromebooks to students in grades 2- 8 for instructional use throughout the school day.
+IA assigns individual Chromebooks to students in grades 2- 8 for instructional use throughout the school day and iPads for K-1 students.
 Students agree to follow their classroom expectations governing the use and care of their individual Chromebooks to prevent loss or damage.
-Normal wear of student equipment is expected and IA repairs Chromebooks as needed.
+Normal wear of student equipment is expected, and IA repairs Chromebooks as needed.

-If IA staff determines that a Chromebook is willfully damaged by a student as a result of an intentional act, neglect, or abuse or because that student did not follow the acceptable use policies, below, or those established by his or her class, the student's parents understand and agree that they are responsible for the cost of repair or replacement of the Chromebook.
+If IA staff determines that a Chromebook is willfully damaged by a student as a result of an intentional act, neglect, or abuse or because that student did not follow the acceptable use policies, below, or those established by his or her class, the student's parents understand and agree that they are responsible for the cost of repair or replacement of the Chromebook limited to the fair-market value of the Chromebook at the time of its loss.